graphql/graphql-js/README.md

 yarn add graphql
 ```

-or alternatively using npm:
+alternatively using npm:

 ```sh
 npm install --save graphql
 ```

 GraphQL.js provides two important capabilities: building a type schema, and
-serving queries against that type schema.
+serving queries against that type of schema.

-First, build a GraphQL type schema which maps to your code base.
+First, build a GraphQL type schema which maps to your codebase.

 ```js
 import {